freesouldesign/wordpress-deactivate-specific-plugins-on-specific-pages/README.md

 Moreover you will find a section for each page and post where you can select the plugins that you want to deactivate when that page or post is loaded in the front-end.

 To quickly see how it works look at https://player.vimeo.com/video/278470253

+To dowload the udpated version go to https://wordpress.org/plugins/freesoul-deactivate-plugins/